ixy-languages/ixy.ml/doc/ocaml_basics.md

 Just as any other language it is common practice to subdivide programs into small and easy-to-understand modules.

-Oftentimes modules obviate the need for objects (the "O" in OCaml stands for "Objective") given that object functionality can be sufficiently emulated using modules.
+Oftentimes modules obviate the need for objects given that object functionality can be sufficiently emulated using modules.

 Modules oftentimes define their own type (see the `Complex` module in the [**Modules**](#modules) section).
 This central type of the module is by convention called `t`, accessed by other modules as `Module_name.t`, and instantiated using a `create` function.